Richard Stekol

 Thank You, Richard

 The writing of this tribute is my thank you for the many joyful hours I’ve spent with this music over more than a decade now.
-Hopefully, it inspires others who may not have had the pleasure, to discover it for themselves; and those who know, to rediscover.
+Hopefully, it inspires others, who may not have had the pleasure, to discover it for themselves; and those who know, to rediscover it.

 Also, along those lines, it’s come my attention that, unfortunately, Richard is currently, as of this writing, experiencing some health issues requiring extended treatments.
 Woefully, it’s affecting what he calls his “croaker,” the source of so much good he’s given to the world.